shyrodgau/imbraw2dng/README_base.md

 e.g. on [Discussion on pixls.us](https://discuss.pixls.us/t/converting-plain-raw-from-imback-to-dng/) for Darktable/RawSpeed or
 I'm Back digital back [Developers Group on Facebook](https://www.facebook.com/groups/2812057398929350).

+# # # NOT MIMI
+If a red highlighted spot is in the center of the image (ImB 35mm/MF), a manual retouche after the processing is required, or use the <a href="https://shyrodgau.github.io/imbraw2dng/helpstuff/darktable_redcircle.png">this darktable setting</a>, placing and sizing a circle shape manually around the area.
+To avoid the red spot from the start, use a bigger aperture (smaller f-number) or combine the standard PDLC matte with a Fresnel screen from I'm Back or a Canon EG-xxx screen.
+# # # END NOT MIMI
 <!-- ![darktable sample agains red circle](https://shyrodgau.github.io/imbraw2dng/helpstuff/darktable_redcircle.png "darktable sample agains red circle") -->